 Electric utilities will need to adapt and take advantage of new technologies in order to play the critical role they are expected to.
 Remotization and reliance on various new digital technologies are seen as strategic imperatives that will greatly contribute to the adaptation of utilities to new economic realities and constraints.

 This webinar aims to present the opportunities provided by the deployment of remotization technologies in the electric utility business.
-The webinar will cover:
+The webinar covered:

 - Drivers to change based on current and future context of utilities